reactjs/rfcs/text/0000-hoisting-api.md

 - What would be needed for this to fit the React team's vision?
 (see: https://github.com/reactjs/rfcs/pull/130#issuecomment-901475687)

-## Memory Leak

-With the current version of the API, there is potential for memory leaks and that is something that we'd need to figure out.
-That edge case can occur when using hoist with args along with a context which has a value that changes.

-The API can be designed differently to avoid this (by having the hoisted hooks unmount once unused) but that comes with it's own drawbacks.
-Such a solution would make the lifecycle kind of unpredictable.

-### IDEA: "Fixed" Context

-This could be solved by a variant of Context which unmounts it's children when it's value changes.
-I only bring it up because I expect such a feature has other uses like with server components.

-Additionally, with `hoist` in React, I'm having a difficult time imagining the use case for Contexts with dynamic values.

 # Full Example

 I've added this section with the real world example that led me to this idea.

 ## Use Case